 Second, professionals need evaluation skills.
 Can they compare an AI-generated output against policy, evidence, business context, or subject-matter expertise?
 Can they spot gaps, unsupported claims, or language that sounds plausible but is incorrect?
 This is where domain knowledge remains essential.

 Third, they need risk awareness.
-That includes recognizing privacy concerns, copyright questions, embedded bias, and the possibility that AI recommendations may reinforce weak assumptions already present in the data.
+That includes recognising privacy concerns, copyright questions, embedded bias, and the possibility that AI recommendations may reinforce weak assumptions already present in the data.
 AI literacy is not only about productivity.
 It is about responsible use.

 Fourth, they need communication skills.
-AI-literate professionals can explain to colleagues what a tool was used for, how output was reviewed, and where human judgment shaped the final result.
+AI-literate professionals can explain to colleagues what a tool was used for, how output was reviewed, and where human judgement shaped the final result.
 In many workplaces, trust depends on that transparency.

-Organizations rarely struggle because people are unwilling to learn.
+Organisations rarely struggle because people are unwilling to learn.
 More often, AI literacy stalls because the learning approach is too broad, too technical, or too disconnected from day-to-day work.

 One common problem is treating AI as a trend topic rather than a business capability.
 Staff attend a webinar, learn a few terms, and return to work without any structured application.
 Another problem is assuming one course or one policy document is enough.
 In practice, AI tools change quickly, and literacy must be reinforced over time.